Opportunities for Analytics in Media

 Analytics skills are highly relevant in the advertising and media sector, finding a number of applications.

 For Publishers (broadcasters, OTT platforms), analytics plays an important role in

 - increasing the subscriber base and minimizing churn and

-- monetizing advertising inventory through appropriate pricing and maximizing the inventory utilization.
+- monetizing advertising inventory through appropriate pricing and maximizing inventory utilization.

-- Forecasting viewership or estimating demand for a particular content and assigning value to advertising and sponsorship for total monetization of content over time
+- Forecasting viewership or estimating demand for particular content and assigning value to advertise and sponsorship for total monetization of content over time

-Advertisers are concerned with optimizing their advertising spends and minimizing wastage.
-Any advertising that does not lead either to building awareness for a brand, intent to purchase it, higher affinity for the brand or a sale, is a waste.
-Buying advertising needs a deep understanding of the viewer profile, the context in which advertising exposure occurs and the ability to optimize the media plan.
-Advertising exposure data and analytics needs to available quickly (in near real time) and the total no. of exposures for a campaign (frequency) to a viewer must be managed, to minimize wastage and fatigue.
-This is becoming complex with real time bidding using automated platforms for video advertising inventory and newer delivery mechanisms such as addressable advertising through connected boxes and TVs.
+Advertisers are concerned with optimizing their advertising spending and minimizing wastage.
+Any advertising that does not lead either to building awareness for a brand, intent to purchase it, higher affinity for the brand, or a sale, is a waste.
+Buying advertising needs a deep understanding of the viewer profile, the context in which advertising exposure occurs, and the ability to optimize the media plan.
+Advertising exposure data and analytics need to be available quickly (in near real-time) and the total no. of exposures for a campaign (frequency) to a viewer must be managed, minimize wastage and fatigue.
+This is becoming complex with real-time bidding using automated platforms for video advertising inventory and newer delivery mechanisms such as addressable advertising through connected boxes and TVs.

 In this piece, I have illustrated some of the potential applications for analytics in the Television & Video space.

 Media Consumption (Audience Measurement)

 Audience measurement starts with measuring access.
 In some cases, actual data is available (think apps and set-top boxes) but these could also be estimates that are derived based on representative sample surveys projected to the universe using larger data sets such as the census.
 For example,